ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/row-height/index.md

 <grid-example title='Auto Row Height' name='auto-row-height' type='generated' options=' { "enterprise": true, "modules": ["clientside", "rowgrouping", "menu", "columnpanel"] }'></grid-example>

 <warning>
-Columns with Auto Height will always be rendered.
-The grid needs to have all Auto Height Columns rendered in order to correctly set the height of the row.
-Because Auto Height adds size listeners to cells and stops Column Virtualisation, consideration should be given for when and how to use it.
-Only apply Auto Height to columns where it makes sense.
-For example, if you have many columns that do not require a variable height, then do not set them to Auto Height.
+Columns with Auto Height will always be rendered because the grid needs to set the height of the row.
+Setting `autoHeight=true` adds size listeners to cells and stops Column Virtualisation for these columns which can negatively impact rendering performance.
+This is why only set Auto Height for columns which require it.
+For example, if you have many columns that do not require variable height, do not set them to Auto Height.
 </warning>

 ### Lazy Height Calculation